marqo-ai/marqo/README.md

 ## What is tensor search?

 Tensor search searches documents, images and other data by using deep-learning to transform them into a collection of vectors called a "tensor".
-Representing data as tensors allows us to match documents against queries through human-like understanding of the document's content.
+Representing data as tensors allows us to match documents against queries with human-like understanding of the document's content.
 Tensor search can power search for a variety of use cases such as:
 - end user search and recommendations
 - multi-modal search (image-to-image, text-to-image, image-to-text)
 - chat bots and question and answer systems